-5.3.1 The teacher informs parents/ guardians, administrators, policymakers and the public regularly about the physical education program's goals and activities.
+5.3.1 The physical educator informs parents and/or guardians, administrators and the public regularly about the physical education program's goals and activities.

-5.3.1 The teacher does little to communicate with parents/guardians, administrators, policymakers or the public about the objectives and goals of physical education or its importance to developing the whole student.
+5.3.1 The physical educator does little to communicate with parents and/or guardians, administrators or policymakers concerning the physical education program's goals or its importance to developing the whole student.